Ellestial/100-days-of-code/r1-log.md

 **Thoughts**: I can't get enough of You Don't Know JS.
 I feel like I"m learning a lot about the language that I knew nothing about.
 I'm the target audience for this book series, and I can't wait to read more.
 I'm going to balance Wes Bos's JavaScript 30 challenges with this reading so I can understand more fundamental things.
 The major thing I learned:
   * Prototypes are ways for an object to use a related object's property as a fallback if the aforementioned object doesn't have the property called.
 An example of this is using toUpperCase() on a string, which is converted to a String object and then uses a reference to that String object's toUpperCase() property.

+## Day 63: May 9th, 2019

+**Today's Progress**: Read half of You Don't Know JS - Scope & Closures, Chapter 1.
+Watched Wes Bos's JavaScript 30 Day 21 challenge.
+Began day 22 challenge.

+**Thoughts**: Today was productive.
+Started learning more about the how JavaScript compiles behind the scenes and how the engine works with the compiler and scope to determine variables.

+I also watched Wes Bos's JavaScript 30 - Day 21: Geolocation based Speedometer and Compass because it required having a Mac.
+It used the navigation object, similar to what was necessary for speech to text and webcam.

+I then started Day 22 - Follow Along Links, where a highlight appears behind a link when you mouseover it, and then it moves eto the next link you highlight.